sami2py/sami2py/docs/installation.rst

   cd sami2py/
   python setup.py install

-Additionally, you must make and install the fortran executables.
+If something has gone wrong, you may be prompted to manually install the fortran executables.

 ::

   make -C sami2py/fortran compile

-Now you can run the sami2 executable (sami2py.x) from anywhere.